aakibinesar/computational-biology-python/teaching/biopython_session_notes.md

 ## Preserved Biopython Topics

-The screenshots and session evidence show that the Biopython sessions included topics such as:
+The Biopython sessions included topics such as:

 - Biopython overview and purpose;
 - `Bio.Seq`;